- Is it legal in your country for people of the same sex to get married?

 A lot of people consider this as unfair since they claim that many of these legal differences are based around ethical or cultural prejudices, instead of considering the well-being of homosexual couples, which should have the same human rights as other couples.
 On the other hand, others supporting a much more conservative view believe that marriage should only happen between a man and a woman, due to religious and moral principles so to them everything else is completely out of the question.
 Unfortunately, this kind of disagreement results in a meaningful legal difference that clearly favours heterosexual couples over homosexual ones with benefits when dealing with a breakup or even the death of a spouse.
 This controversy promises to present many other issues in the future considering how much attention it has been getting in the last few years.

-• Can the people do anything to solve this problem if the government doesn’t do anything?
+- Can people do anything to solve this problem if the government doesn’t do anything?

 Match the vocab below to their correct definition, there is only one potential answer.